GrosvenorTechnology/OemAccessApi/documentation/API/DeviceHeartbeat.md

 > **Code:** 200
 >
 > The body contains the ids of the queues that have pending data.
 It is allowable to return an empty activity array.
+Optionally the response may include the time on the server in UTC.
+This is intended for cases where the controller does not have NTP access.
+The timestamp will be used to correct the controller's time when drift is detected.
 >
 > ````json
 > {
 >     "activity": [
 >         "platformConfig",
 >         "changes"
+>     ],
->     ]
+>      "serverTime": "2019-02-25T12:53:16Z"
 > }
 >````